jxwleong/altera-de1-processor/README.md

 ```

-Basically, this adder-subtractiontractor will calculated become addition and subtractiontraction.
+Basically, this adder-subtractor will calculated become addition and subtraction.
 The control signal `subtraction` will prompt the 2-to-1 multiplexer to choose the correct answer.

-The code of the adder-subtractiontractor can be found [here](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/addsubtractionstractor.v).
+The code of the adder-subtractor can be found [here](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/addsubtractionstractor.v).

 <br/>